 Goods and Service Tax (GST) is a system of indirect taxation which is adopted by 150 countries all over the world.
-In India GST bill is passed by loksabha in 2015 and by rajya sabha on 3rd of Aug, 2016.
-It is expected to be roll out on 1st of April, 2017.
+In India, GST bill was passed by Lok Sabha in 2015 and by Rajya Sabha on 3rd of Aug, 2016.
+It is going to be applicable from 1st July 2017.

 After implementation of GST, all the indirect taxes will be subsumed in it.
 The taxes which are subsumed by GST are